carlalbc/BIO634_2019/Day1_DataQC_and_mapping.md

 Before we get started --remember, Linux is your friend :penguin:

-A brief reminder of useful commands that will come in handy for Today's workflow:
+:information_source: A brief reminder of useful commands that will come in handy for Today's workflow:

 | Command | Function |
 | ------ | ------ |